| |

 Montana, I’ve discovered small-town summertime rodeos and have

-me to paint horses!
+become enamored of the color, action, and excitement.
 It’s great fun to head off to a rodeo, stand out

 in the sun and dust for hours, and take a little piece of the